um-grex/grex-docs/content/english/software/cern-vmfs.md

 Because Compute Canada software stack can only distribute open source software to non-CC systems like Grex, proprietary/restricted software items are omitted.
 This means that Intel compiler modules, while providing their redistributable parts necessary to run the code compiled with them, will not work to compile new code on Grex.
 Thus, only GCC compilers and GCC-based toolchains from CC Stack are useful for the local code development on Grex.

-## OpenScienceGrid
+## Other software repositories available through CC CVMFS

+### OpenScienceGrid repository for Singularity/Apptainer OSG software
 ---

-On Grex, we mount OSG repositories, mainly for Singularity containers provided through OSG.
-Pointing the singularity to the desired path under /cvmfs/singularity.opensciencegrid.org/ will automatically mount and fetch the required software items.
+On Grex, we mount OSG repositories, mainly for Singularity/Apptainer containers provided through OSG.
+Pointing the singularity to the desired path under **/cvmfs/singularity.opensciencegrid.org/** will automatically mount and fetch the required software items.
 Discovering them is up to the users.
+One of the ways would be simply exploring the directories under the path _/cvmfs/singularity.opensciencegrid.org/_ using _ls_ and _cd_ commands.

-See more in our [Containers](software/containers) documentation page.
+See more about using Singularity in our [Containers](software/containers) documentation page.

+---

+### C3G repository for GenPipes/MUGQIC genomes and modules
+---

+On Grex, GenPipes/MUGQIC repositories should be also available through CC CVMFS.
+Please refer to the [GenPipes/MUGQIC Documentation](https://genpipes.readthedocs.io/en/latest/deploy/access_gp_pre_installed.html#docs-access-gp-pre-installed) provided by C3G on how to user them.

 ---
 <!-- {{< treeview display="tree" />}} -->

 <!-- Changes and update: